TenWeiZe/DSS5104-Assignment-2/README.txt

 ##Setup

-Download the entire "DSS5104_Assignment_2_Submission" Folder.
+Download the entire "DSS5104_Assignment_2_Submission" Folder using the Green "Code" button > Download ZIP > Unzip the folder

 requirements.txt is provided in the folder.